dbarochiya/blog/content/posts/How-to-handle-multiple-git-configurations-in-one-machine/index.md

 ---

 ![cover.jpg](./cover.jpg)

-You might get hard time manging many cats but when it comes to git profiles there is something we can do

 Let's get straight to the solution - The answer lies in the `.gitconfig` file - this is starter point for the git to identify what configurations needs to be used.
 The idea is to segregating the repos on your machine into  multiple directories by separating the profiles you want with and then define `.gitconfig` file per profile.